cup1111/zendulge-be/diagrams/business/services-user-stories.md

 - If existing deals use the service, the system blocks deletion and shows **"This service is in use by existing deals.
 Please update or remove those deals before deleting it."**
+- → Attempting to set a service to **Inactive** while active deals exist shows **"This service cannot be deactivated while active deals reference it.
+Please deactivate or update those deals first."**

 ## Manager User Stories